MSX Assembly Page

 Executing VDP commands

 The VDP expects its command parameters to be set in registers 32-45, and the final command code in register 46.
 The fastest and easiest way to do this is by using the indirect register access method.
-The parameter of a function which does that (DoCopy, given below) could then be a pointer to a 15-byte VDP command data block (illustrated in the programming example at the bottom).
-But before a new command is sent to r#32-r#46 the program should first check the CE bit in s#2 (bit 0).
-This bit indicates whether the previously given command has finished or not.
-If it hasn’t, you should wait with giving the next command, or the previous one will be aborted.
-If abortion is what you want, there is a special STOP command for that.
+You can pass a pointer to a 15-byte VDP command data block to a function which sets the registers and executes the copy (see DoCopy example given below).
+But before a new command is set to r#32-r#46, the program should first check the CE bit in s#2 (bit 0).
+This bit indicates whether a previously given command has completed yet.
+If it hasn’t, you should wait before giving the next command, otherwise the previous one will be aborted.
+If aborting is what you want, there is a special STOP command for that.

-Here is the DoCopy routine, read the small source code article about DoCopy on how to speed it up a little more.
+Here is the DoCopy routine, read the small source code article about DoCopy on ways to speed it up a little more.

 ;